adriaan-vd-graaf/genome_integration/docs/source/simulation_for_mr_link.md

 ```

 Using the HAPGEN 2 program genotypes were simulated for 25,000 individuals.
-The `hapgen2` executable should be in this directory, please download it.
+The `hapgen2` executable should be in your working directory, please download it if you have not done so already.

 ```
 ./hapgen2 -m interpolated_genetic_map.100Mb.to.105Mb.map -l europeans_1000g_chr2_100_to_105_Mb.legend -h europeans_1000g_chr2_100_to_105_Mb.hap -o simulated_geno -int 100000000 105000000 -n 25000 0 -dl 100202391 0 0.1 0.2